-The Company writes extended loss and expense contracts on claimsmade professional liability policies, which provide extended reporting coverage in the event of death, disability, or retirement at no additional premium charge.
+The Company writes extended loss and expense contracts on claims- made professional liability policies, which provide extended reporting coverage in the event of death, disability, or retirement at no additional premium charge.
 The Company's accrual for this liability is included in its loss and loss adjustment expense reserves and is shown in item 6 on Exhibit A.

-5.14 Long Duration Contracts
+5.14 Property and Casualty (P&C) Long Duration Contracts

-This section addresses the situation of material levels of Long Duration Unearned Premium Reserves subject to special reporting rules in SSAP 65, and the required SAO comment on such reserves.
+This section addresses the situation of material levels of P&C Long Duration Unearned Premium Reserves subject to special reporting rules in SSAP 65, and the required SAO comment on such reserves.
+Note there are requirements for Accident and Health (A&H) Long Duration Contracts which are discussed in section 5.15.

-If the Scope includes material Unearned Premium Reserves for Long Duration Contracts ... the Actuarial Opinion should cover the following illustration: 66
+If the Scope includes material Unearned Premium Reserves for P&C Long Duration Contracts ... the Actuarial Opinion should cover the following illustration:

-This means that if lines 7 and/or 8 of Exhibit A of the SAO include material levels of unearned premium reserves for Long Duration Contracts, the NAIC expects the Appointed Actuary to opine on the level of such Long Duration Unearned Premium Reserves.
+This means that if lines 7 and/or 8 of Exhibit A of the SAO include material levels of unearned premium reserves for P&C Long Duration Contracts, the NAIC expects the Appointed Actuary to opine on the level of such P&C Long Duration Unearned Premium Reserves.